Skip to content

 Is hantavirus contagious between people? +

-Almost no — for nearly every hantavirus, transmission is from rodents to humans, not human to human.
+Almost never.
+For nearly every hantavirus, transmission is from rodents to humans, not human to human.
 The single exception is Andes virus (ANDV) in Argentina and Chile, which has documented person-to-person spread in close-contact settings.

 How is hantavirus transmitted? +